containerd/nerdctl/README.md

 Usage: `nerdctl run [OPTIONS] IMAGE [COMMAND] [ARG...]`

 Basic flags:
-- :whale: `-i, --interactive`: Keep STDIN open even if not attached"
+- :whale: :window: `-i, --interactive`: Keep STDIN open even if not attached"
-- :whale: `-t, --tty`: Allocate a pseudo-TTY
+- :whale: :window: `-t, --tty`: Allocate a pseudo-TTY
   - :warning: WIP: currently `-t` requires `-i`, and conflicts with `-d`
-- :whale: `-d, --detach`: Run container in background and print container ID
+- :whale: :window: `-d, --detach`: Run container in background and print container ID
 - :whale: `--restart=(no|always)`: Restart policy to apply when a container exits
   - Default: "no"
   - :warning: No support for `on-failure` and `unless-stopped`